SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that take place in the USA on May 24:
+Here are some notable events that have occurred in the United States on May 24:

-- **Renaissance Day (May 24):** Some states and cities celebrate this day to recognize the cultural, philosophical, and artistic achievements of the Renaissance period.
-This celebration often includes events and activities that showcase art, music, and literature.

-- **National Brother's Day:** Celebrated on May 24, this informal observance honors the relationship between brothers and encourages people to appreciate and connect with their siblings.
+- **1844**: Samuel Morse explains his telegraph for the first time, communicating the message "What hath God wrought."
+This event marked a significant development in telecommunications.

+- **1883**: The Brooklyn Bridge in New York City was officially opened to the public.
+The construction of this iconic bridge began in 1869 and represented a major engineering achievement.

+- **1935**: The first
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are. ✨💪 Your only limit is you! 🌈🌟"
+"Shine bright like the stars ✨, embrace the journey 🌈, and share your light with the world! 🌍💖"